andrew/ultimate-awesome/README.md

 - [awesome-acnh](https://github.com/skullface/awesome-acnh) - 🏝 Curated list of resources and tips for Animal Crossing: New Horizons.
 - [awesome-capacitorjs](https://github.com/capawesome-team/awesome-capacitorjs) - ⚡️ A curated list of awesome things related to Capacitor.
 - [awesome-ai-cancer](https://github.com/cbailes/awesome-ai-cancer) - Awesome artificial intelligence in cancer diagnostics and oncology.
-- [Awesome-Latent-CoT](https://github.com/EIT-NLP/Awesome-Latent-CoT) - This repository contains a regularly updated paper list for LLMs-reasoning-in-latent-space.
 - [awesome-few-shot-gnn](https://github.com/kaize0409/awesome-few-shot-gnn) - An index of algorithms for few-shot learning/meta-learning on graphs.
 - [Awesome-LLM-Reasoning-with-NeSy](https://github.com/LAMDASZ-ML/Awesome-LLM-Reasoning-with-NeSy) - ✨✨Latest Advances on Neuro-Symbolic Learning in the era of Large Language Models.
+- [awesome-decentralized-database](https://github.com/recallnet/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
 - [Awesome-Mixup](https://github.com/Westlake-AI/Awesome-Mixup) - [Survey] Awesome List of Mixup Augmentation and Beyond (
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.
 - [awesome-time-series-explainability](https://github.com/jhoelli/awesome-time-series-explainability) - A list of (post-hoc) XAI for time series.
 - [awesome-apollo-graphql](https://github.com/ooade/awesome-apollo-graphql) - A curated list of amazingly awesome things regarding Apollo GraphQL ecosystem :star2:.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
-- [awesome-decentralized-database](https://github.com/recallnet/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
 - [awesome-langgraphjs](https://github.com/bracesproul/awesome-langgraphjs) - 🦜🕸️ A list of open-source LangGraph.js examples, projects, applications and YouTube videos.
 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
 - [awesome-operational_research](https://github.com/joaojunior/awesome-operational_research) - A curated list of awesome Operational research solvers, libraries, books, teachers and resources.